15 Types of Salamanders in New York

 11. Blue-spotted Salamander

-The blue-spotted salamander is one of five species of types of salamanders in New York that are indigenous to New York.
-It is a relatively small salamander, with adults measuring 2.8-4.6 inches in length and 1.5-2.5 inches wide at its widest point (the head).
+The blue-spotted salamander is one of five species of New York salamanders indigenous to New York.
+It is a relatively small salamander, with adults measuring 2.8-4.6 inches long and 1.5-2.5 inches wide at its widest point (the head).

-The blue-spotted salamander lives primarily under rocks and logs, but it has also been found under piles of leaves or sawdust near water sources like creeks and streams.
+The blue-spotted salamander lives primarily under rocks and logs but has also been found under piles of leaves or sawdust near water sources like creeks and streams.

 The blue-spotted salamander is typically active during the day (diurnal) but will become more nocturnal as it grows older and larger, usually from September through May.